touzet/pampa/README.md

 ### Target sequences (-f, -d and -l)

 The target sequences are the amino-acids sequences in which the new markers are searched.
-Those sequences can be available either in a (multi-)FASTA file ('-f'option), or in a directory containing FASTA files ('-d' option).
-In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with '-l' option.
+Those sequences can be available either in a (multi-)FASTA file (-f option), or in a directory containing FASTA files (-d option).
+In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with -l option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
 Two types of FASTA heading are recognized.
  - UniprotKB-like, with some sequence identifier at the beginning of the heading, and mandatory fields OS (scientific name of the organism) , OX (taxonomomic identifier of the sorganism, such as assigned by the NCBI) and GN (Gene Name):